John McGahon

-John McGahon (born 20 November 1990) is an Irish Fine Gael politician who has been a senator for the Cultural and Educational Panel since April 2020.
+John McGahon (born 20 November 1990) is an Irish former Fine Gael politician who served as a senator for the Cultural and Educational Panel from 2020 until 2025.

 Early life and career

 McGahon is from Dundalk, County Louth, and attended Dundalk Grammar School.
 He obtained a BA in history and politics from University College Dublin.
 His father, Johnny McGahon, was a member of Dundalk town council from 1994 to 2004.
 His uncle Brendan McGahon was a TD for Louth from 1982 to 2002.

 Louth County Council

 John McGahon was first elected to Louth County Council for the Dundalk–Carlingford local electoral area in 2014, retaining his seat in 2019.
 He was elected as chairperson of the Dundalk Municipal District on two separate occasions, 2017–2018 and 2019–2020.

+General elections

-He stood unsuccessfully in the Louth constituency in the 2020 general election.
+He stood unsuccessfully for the Louth constituency at the 2020 general election, and was also unsuccessful at the 2024 general election.

 Seanad Éireann

 On 31 March 2020, McGahon was elected to Senate following the 2020 election to the upper house.
-In June 2020, he was appointed as the Fine Gael senate spokesperson on climate action and is on the joint Oireachtas committee on climate action and the committee on the implementation of the Good Friday Agreement.
+In June 2020, he was appointed as the Fine Gael Seanad spokesperson on Environment, Climate and Communications; and is on the joint Oireachtas committee on climate action, and the committee on the implementation of the Good Friday Agreement.

+He did not contest the 2025 Seanad election.